2025.02.01

 Take a look at the CD sales chart for 2024 released by the Korean CIRCLE CHART below.

 Since 2015, CD sales had been on a steady rise, but for the first time in 10 years, they fell below the previous year’s figures.
-This represents a 19.5% decline year-on-year.
-However, one could argue that the over 100 million sales in 2023 were an anomaly.
-In fact, in 2024, over 93 million copies were sold, which is still more than 15 million copies above the 77 million sold in 2022.
+This represents a 19.5% negative growth compared to the previous year.
+However, it can also be considered that the over 100 million copies sold in 2023 was an anomaly.
+In fact, in 2024, over 93 million copies were still sold, exceeding 15 million copies compared to 77 million in 2022.

-Therefore, just because there is a roughly 20% decline year-on-year, it is still too early to conclude that the KPOP bubble has burst.
-After all, it is said that in 2025, those two groups will make a comeback.
+Therefore, just because there is a roughly 20% decrease compared to the previous year, it is still too early to conclude that the KPOP bubble has burst.
+After all, it is said that those two groups will make a comeback in 2025.
 The return of the current KPOP king and queen.

 Yes, it’s BTS and BLACKPINK.

-BTS, after releasing their album “Proof” in 2022, had members enlist for military service, and finally this year, all members will complete their service and return.
+BTS, after releasing the album “Proof” in 2022, had members go into military service one by one, and finally this year, all members will complete their service and return.

-If they release an album this year, it will be their first new song in three years, and many fans, known as ARMY (BTS’s fan name), must have been saving up for this long-awaited moment.
+If they release an album this year, it will be their first new song in three years, and there must be many ARMYs (BTS’s fan name) who have been saving up for this long-awaited moment.

 Moreover, even during their hiatus as a group, they have been active solo, with Jimin’s “LIKE CRAZY,” released in March 2023, becoming the first KPOP solo artist to reach number one on the US Billboard Hot 100.